-j) Applicants with Management Agreements:

-If the Applicant will be using a management agreement, CDC must submit the management agreement to SLPC to determine if it creates affiliation between the Applicant and the management company.
+- j.
+Applicants with Management Agreements: - i.
+If the Applicant will be using a management agreement, CDC must submit the management agreement to SLPC to determine if it creates affiliation between the Applicant and the management company or results in a passive business.
+The SBA Franchise Team does not review management agreements and such agreements will not be included on the SBA Franchise Directory.